-ASL Grammar & Syntax 3 cr.
-This course examines the grammar and syntax of American Sign Language.
+ASLN 115 ASL Grammar and Syntax 3 cr.

+This course examines the grammar and syntax of American Sign Language (ASL).
 Students will develop skill application through modeling signed stories as well as translating stories from English to grammatically and syntactically correct American Sign Language.
 Components of American Sign Language such as transcription symbols, sentence types, classifiers, non-manual behaviors, pronominalization, locatives, pluralization, subjects and objects, verbs, and temporal and distributional aspects will be explored.
-Corequisite(s): ASLN 104, ASLN 125, ASLN 112 with a minimum grade of B. Code 3 course fee.
+Code 3 course fee.
+Prerequisite(s): ASLN 103 with a minimum grade of C